cutelyst 4.3.0

 static

 Returns HTML code for a hidden input field that contains the current token and has the name set by setFormFieldName().
-This method is also used by the Grantlee tag {% c_csrf_token %}
+This method is also used by the Cutelee tag {% c_csrf_token %}.

 Example output